samdouble/panels/README.md

 1. Change the version number in the *csproj* file.
 2. Merge to the `master` branch.
-3. dotnet-releaser on CircleCI will create a new GitHub Release.
+3. `dotnet-releaser` on CircleCI will create a new GitHub Release.

-## How to Use

-### Command-line arguments
+## Technologies & Languages

+- C# 11
+- .NET 8
+- iText 8
+- GitHub Actions
+- GitHub Releases